Digital transformation challenges in executive education

-This reality is forcing traditional learning models to be reconsidered, giving way to new and different means of education and training.
+This digital reality is forcing traditional learning models to be reconsidered, giving way to new and different means of education and training.

 Changes in technology are revolutionising educational models around the world.
 Technological advances and digitalisation have made it so any person, anywhere, can continue with their education without having to resort exclusively to face-to-face programmes, and nor give up a rewarding educational experience by doing so.